Library book returned 96 years overdue was checked out by descendant of St. Helena pioneers

 It’s unclear how long the book had been in the box.
 “It might have been on a bookcase at Babe’s house” at some point, high up on the McCormick Ranch, Perry said.

-The remaining 654 acres of the ranch, which burned in the Glass Fire, is now in escrow to be acquired by the Land Trust of Napa County, Perry said.
+The remaining 654 acres of the ranch, which burned in the Glass Fire three years ago, is now in escrow to be acquired by the Land Trust of Napa County, Perry said.

 The book now occupies a place of honor in a glass display case at the entrance to the library.